 Vitamin D is important for a host of health functions, from strong bones to a robust immune system.
+As we’re spending more time in our homes, a daily dose of Vitamin D has never been more important to help you and your family stay well.
 Use these strategies to get more Vitamin D into your day.

 If the sun is up before you go to work, get outside.
 Sit in a sunny corner of your garden with your first cuppa of the day, or take the dog for a short stroll.
 The sunshine on your skin will boost Vitamin D production.